starknet-edu/starknet-cairo-101/README.md

 | Multicall                             | [Ex14](contracts/ex14.cairo)                          | [Link](https://testnet.starkscan.co/contract/0xed7ddffe1370fbbc1974ab8122d1d9bd7e3da8d829ead9177ea4249b4caef1)  | [Link](https://goerli.voyager.online/contract/0xed7ddffe1370fbbc1974ab8122d1d9bd7e3da8d829ead9177ea4249b4caef1)  |

-### 3. Using a block explorer to interact with the contracts

-Follow the exercise instructions and solve the challenges using the block explorer’s read/write tab.

-Connect the block explorer ([Starkscan](https://testnet.starkscan.co/) or [Voyager](https://goerli.voyager.online/)) to your smart account contract (your Argent or Braavos wallet).
-These are block explorers for Starknet (the equivalent of Etherscan for Ethereum) and allow you to browse the state of the blockchain and view all transactions and their status.
-By connecting a block explorer to your wallet, you will be able to broadcast your transactions through your wallet and interact with the contracts in the tutorial.

-When looking for a contract/transaction, always ensure you are on the Goerli version of the Block Explorer.
-To solve the exercises, access the contract’s `read`/`write` functions in the “read/write contract” tab in the block explorer.​

 ### 4. Counting your points and checking your progress

 Your points will get credited to your installed wallet, though this may take some time.
-If you want to monitor your points count in real-time, you can also check your balance in a block explorer!
+If you want to monitor your points count in real-time, you can also check your balance in a Block Explorer!
 ​
 - Go to the  ERC20 counter on [Voyager](WIP) or [Starkscan](WIP) in the "read contract" tab.
 - Enter your address in the `balanceOf` function.​